dtuominen/bones/docs/vagrant.md

 the actual system configuration very soon. at this point in time, the system packages and everything will need to be configured.

+# Chef setup

+TBD...
+Going to try to use fabric instead of chef.. chef is super bitchy and using chef-solo(the free version) it is somewhat difficult to execute remotely.

+possibly the chef solo scripts could be created and run locally, then have all chef commands and recipes sshd from the host into the vagrant box?

+sounds like lots of work